aleixrenom/dice-roller/developer_notes/mvp_design.md

 - Being right handed, I'll put the roll button and the modifiers button on the right, one on top of the other with the roll one being much more prominent.
 - On the left and occupying the majority of the component will be the box for the roll's result, with the name of the roll and the roll's description on top.
   - The name of the roll will be ontop of the roll's description, and the description will be the dice and modifiers that will be rolled, displayed in a fainter and smaller font.
+  - The roll's result box will occupy all its available space horizontally, leaving enough room for the two elements that will be inside:
+    1. The main roll result in the bottom, a single number, more prominent than the roll analysis.
+    2. The roll analysis, which will be a less prominent string of text above the main roll result.
+This text will be the same as the roll description except with the result of each die roll noted in parentheses next to the die.
+For example if the roll description is "1d20+5+1d4", the roll analysis may look something like "1d20 (14) + 5 + 1d4 (1)".

 ## Modifiers